 The best cut flowers to grow in the garden

 A waterlily-type dahlia with ivory petals that show a tinge of violet as they develop, and which grows to more than a metre in height.
-To keep them coming back for cut flowers, lift and store tubers over winter.
+Keep deadheading them to keep the flowers coming.
+To keep them coming back every year, lift and store tubers over winter.
 1.2m.
 RHS H3, USDA 7a-10b.

 Helianthus ‘Ruby Eclipse’